-Modern file systems like APFS, Btrfs, XFS, and ZFS support deduplicating files and chunks of files.
+Modern file systems like APFS, Btrfs, XFS, and ZFS support deduplicating whole files and chunks of files.
+The same applies to network sharing protocols like BitTorrent and IPFS.
 Can storage deduplication be used to reduce the storage requirement for something like the intro sequences of TV shows?
 What other options are there?

 Most episodes of the same TV show will have the same intro sequence.
 No one wants to waste their available storage space by storing multiple copies of the same data.
 (Other than for backup purposes, of course.)
 Let’s explore the available storage deduplication methods and how they might apply to this problem.

 There are a few different approaches to file system-level storage deduplication.
 The gist of it is that identical data chunks can be referenced by multiple files without consuming additional storage space.
 The exact details of how its implemented vary a lot, and I’ll touch on a few throughout this article.
 At the end, I’ll also discuss some alternatives to deduplicating file systems.

 Before writing a large file to any storage media, it’s broken up into more manageable chunks.
 The chunk size is most often matched to the block-size of the underlying storage media.
 The primary method for file system deduplication is block-level deduplication.
 This can be done in-band before the block is written by comparing it to a table of all other blocks.
 The downside of this method is that it requires huge amounts of memory for storing the comparison tables.
 Alternatively, it can be done out-of-band at a later time.

 This method isn’t useful for our scenario.
 The intro sequence might not start at the same wall-clock time in each episode.
 Even if they did, they’d still be encoded and stored at different positions in the file corresponding to each episode.
 It’s extremely unlikely that two episodes would chunk at the exact time the intro sequence began and ended.